Cyril-Muchiri/Ext-project/Readme.md

 Such overrides, while automatically required, will only be included if their target class ("Ext.foo.Bar" in this case) is also required.
 This simplifies applying patches or extensions to other classes.

-## Universal Applications

-In a Universal Application, the basic application structure above is retained but only holds code, resources, etc. pieces that are used in both classic and modern build profiles.
-The following additional directories are used to isolate code and other files that are toolkit-specific:

-    classic/                # Content specific to the classic toolkit src/
-            model/          # Data model classes
-            view/           # Views as well as ViewModels and ViewControllers store/          # Data stores
-            controller/     # Global / application-level controllers

-        overrides/          # JavaScript code that is automatically required

-        resources/          # Assets such as images, fonts, etc.

-    modern/                 # Content specific to the modern toolkit src/
-            model/          # Data model classes
-            view/           # Views as well as ViewModels and ViewControllers store/          # Data stores
-            controller/     # Global / application-level controllers

-        overrides/          # JavaScript code that is automatically required

-        resources/          # Assets such as images, fonts, etc.